MikroSim

-MikroSim is an educational computer program for hardware-non-specific explanation of the general functioning and behaviour of a virtual processor, running on the Microsoft Windows operating system.
-Devices like miniaturized calculators, microcontrollers, microprocessors, and computers can be explained on custom-developed instruction code on a register transfer level controlled by sequences of micro instructions (microcode).
-Based on this it is possible to develop an instruction set to control a virtual application board at higher level of abstraction.
+MikroSim is an educational computer program for hardware-non-specific explanation of the general functioning and behaviour of a virtual processor running on the Microsoft Windows operating system.
+Devices like miniaturized calculators, microcontrollers, microprocessors, and computers can be explained by custom-developed instruction code on a register transfer level controlled by sequences of micro-instructions (microcode).
+Based on this, it is possible to develop an instruction set to control a virtual application board at higher level of abstraction.

 General

-Initially MikroSim was developed to be a processor simulation software to be widely available in educational areas.
-Since MikroSim operability starts on the basis of microcode development, defined as a sequence of micro instructions (microcoding) for a virtual control unit, the software's intention is on first approach a microcode simulator with various levels of abstractions including the ability of CPU simulators and instruction set emulators.
-In the current software revision it is feasible for a microcode controlled virtual application to operate on own coded instruction sets.
+Initially, MikroSim was developed to be a processor simulation software to be widely available in educational areas.
+Since MikroSim operability starts on the basis of microcode development, defined as a sequence of micro instructions for a virtual control unit.
+The software's intention is to first approach a microcode simulator with various levels of abstractions, including the ability of CPU simulators and instruction set emulators.
+In the current software revision, it is feasible for a microcode controlled virtual application to operate on the own coded instruction sets.
 With MikroSim typical and well-known concepts in the area of computer engineering, such as computer architecture and instruction set architecture, are non-specifically treated, which have been established since the early days of the information era and being still valid.
-In this fashion the simulation software gains a timeless, free didactical benefit without being restricted on special developments of the past and in the future.
-The detailed documentation and the bilingual application's graphical user interface (GUI) in German and English, as well as the software's upward compatibility given to some extent by Microsoft's operating system Windows, are reasons for being a well-established, valuable e-learning tool in the field of computer engineering since 1992 for educational use.
+In this fashion, the simulation software gains a timeless, free didactical benefit without being restricted to special developments of the past and in the future.
+The detailed documentation and the bilingual application's graphical user interface (GUI) are written in both German and English, as well as being upwardly compatible, given to some extent by Microsoft's operating system Windows.